University of Opole

 The University of Opole (Uniwersytet Opolski) is a public university in the city of Opole.
 It was founded in 1994 from a merger of two parallel educational institutions.
 The university has 17,500 students completing 32 academic majors and 53 specializations.
 The staff numbers 1,380 - among them are 203 professors and habilitated doctors and 327 doctors.

 The university confers Licentiate, Master's, doctoral, and post-doctoral degrees.

+It educates students in forty-seven primary fields of study, both in full-time and part-time programs.
+For several years, the University of Opole has been an interdisciplinary institution with a predominance of humanities courses.
+It consists of twelve faculties, twenty institutes, and twelve intercollegiate units, including the Main Library, the Foreign Language Centre, and the Physical Education and Sports Centre.